California bill would help protect franchisee business investments

-LOS ANGELES - When Kathryn Slater-Carter learned her family would lose $1.5 million (0.92 million pounds) after McDonald's Corp (MCD.N) did not renew the franchise agreement on one of their restaurants in the San Francisco suburbs, she tried for a second time to change state law to protect franchisee investments.
+LOS ANGELES - When Kathryn Slater-Carter learned her family would lose $1.5 million after McDonald's Corp did not renew the franchise agreement on one of their restaurants in the San Francisco suburbs, she tried for a second time to change state law to protect franchisee investments.

 That renewed effort may bear some fruit.
 California lawmakers in August passed the new bill she championed and Governor Jerry Brown has until Sept.
 30 to sign or veto it.